 - 2.6 QA has expanded as training has evolved.
 From the early 1960s, regionally based non-residential courses began to be created to meet the need for new patterns of training and ministry, including locally-based ordained and lay ministries (OLM, Reader); and the scope of recognition expanded to include them.
-Accordingly, these courses became subject to periodic review and are required to complete ASE returns. - 2.7 In 2014-15 the then Ministry Division (now the Ministry Development Team) applied QA to diocesan schemes training exclusively for LLM/Reader ministry, so that they too are now subject to ASE and PER.
+Accordingly, these courses became subject to periodic review and are required to complete ASE returns. - 2.7 In 2014-15 the then Ministry Division (now the Ministry Development Team) applied QA to diocesan schemes training exclusively for LLM/Reader ministry, so that they too are subject to ASE and PER.
 Although national church funding was not at that stage available for diocesan lay ministry training courses, self-reflection and independent external review against national standards have value in their own right when applied to training for nationally recognised ministries.
-It is hoped that recent reviews of diocesan courses demonstrate this and have been critically affirming and constructive. - 2.8 Ecumenical partnership: By the end of the twentieth century, the Baptist, Methodist and United Reformed churches had become partners with the Church of England in the QA and recognition framework, adjusted for their church contexts and formational requirements.
-In 2012 the URC opted instead to develop its own more context-specific quality assurance; while the Baptist church now works with the Church of England on QA only in the case of shared academic programme delivery at one TEI.
+It is hoped that reviews of diocesan courses demonstrate this and have been critically affirming and constructive.

+2.8 Ecumenical partnership: By the end of the twentieth century, the Baptist, Methodist and United Reformed churches had become partners with the Church of England in the QA and recognition framework, adjusted for their church contexts and formational requirements.
+In 2012 the URC opted to develop its own more context-specific quality assurance; while the Baptist church now works with the Church of England on QA only in the case of shared academic programme delivery at one TEI.
 We also work with the Church in Wales and the Scottish Episcopal Church on the review of their training institutions.

-- 2.9 Annual self-evaluation (ASE) was introduced as a requirement for training institutions from 2011-12.
+- 2.9 Annual self-evaluation (ASE) is a requirement for training institutions.
 It aims to provide a framework that will help institutions to set and review goals on a yearly basis with a view to continuing development and quality improvement.
 The ASE reflection and action points are also important evidence for external reviewers as part of PER.
-From 2018-19, directors of curacy training (IME2) have also been asked to undertake a form of ASE, but PER does not apply to this stage of training. - 2.10 Curriculum approval: The church used to run a curriculum approval process separately from PER, whereby institutions were asked to respond to a detailed questionnaire, for review by a panel.
-In 2010 curriculum approval was merged into PER and remains a stand-alone process only in cases where the training institution wishes to establish a new training pathway and requires approval ahead of full PER in order to recruit students to it (Section 8).
+Curacy training (IME2) programmes also undertake a form of ASE, but PER does not apply to this stage of training. - 2.10 Curriculum approval: The church formerly ran a curriculum approval process separately from PER, whereby institutions were asked to respond to a detailed questionnaire, for review by a panel.
+Curriculum approval is now merged into PER and remains a stand-alone process only in cases where the training institution wishes to establish a new training pathway and requires approval ahead of full PER in order to recruit students to it (Section 8).